department-of-veterans-affairs/va.gov-cms/READMES/getting-started.md

 - `ddev pull va `  or  `ddev pull va --skip-files`

-NOTE: This command downloads and impoorts the db followed by any configuration import.
+NOTE: This command downloads and imports the db followed by any configuration import.

 If you are not using ddev, the scripts will fail, but the files will still be available.
 The `sync-db.sh` script downloads the